carin-alliance/cpcds-client-ri/README.md

 ### Running the App

-This app uses PostgreSQL for database and memcached for caching systems.
+This app uses SQLite for database and memcached for caching systems.

 1. Ensure you have all the prerequisites installed.
-2. Ensure that postgre and memcached are running.
+2. (optional) Ensure that memcached is running.
 3. Change directory to the app directory:

     ```bash